"Design is often the most immediate way of defining what products become in people's minds."

 The Problem is Bigger than Meets the Eye

-Subconscious processing of visual stimuliEvery time any picture – whether static or dynamic – fails to conform to the conventional model of our everyday dimensional space, our brain is confused, whether we notice it or not.
+Every time any picture – whether static or dynamic – fails to conform to the conventional model of our everyday dimensional space, our brain is confused, whether we notice it or not.
 Those of us who sense that the aspect ratio of an image or video is off (this includes virtually all techies and a significant cross-section of regular Bobs and Thelmas) are “officially” annoyed – e.g., when the baseball doesn’t look perfectly round or when Cindy Crawford appears to have put on 20 or so pounds to showcase the new pair of jeans in a short video inside a Levi’s store.
-Alternatively, those who lack the visual sensitivity just “keeps watching” and assume that all is well and seem to experience no immediate discomfort.
+Alternatively, those who lack the “visual sensitivity” just keep watching and assume that all is well and seem to experience no immediate discomfort.
 But all of us are inadvertently forcing our brain into overdrive, and it’s doing us no good.

 Research: Physiology of Cognitive Image Conversion

-Users don't always why they are happy... or not.When the image – whether static or dynamic – is slightly distorted (under 15%, in this context), we always perceive and understand 100% of the video content, but our brain must subconsciously work in overdrive to continuously make dimensional adjustments in order to “fit” the edges of the misplaced (or skewed) objects into their intended locations – e.g., when a baseball looks like an egg, the brain has to constantly work to convert your perceived image (an egg-shaped object on the screen) into the contextually intended object (a baseball).
-In fact, I conducted a rather cool experiment to learn more about this Cognitive Image Conversion:
+When the image – whether static or dynamic – is slightly distorted (under 15%, in this context), we always perceive and understand 100% of the video content, but our brain must subconsciously work in overdrive to continuously make dimensional adjustments in order to “fit” the edges of the misplaced (or skewed) objects into their intended locations – e.g., when a baseball looks like an egg, the brain has to constantly work to convert your perceived image (an egg-shaped object on the screen) into the contextually intended object (a baseball).
+In fact, in 2012, a team of geeks somewhere in Sydney conducted a rather cool experiment to learn more about this Cognitive Image Conversion:

-1. I picked three unrelated 30-second fragments from three music videos.
+- They picked three unrelated 30-second fragments from three music videos.

-2. I made a distorted version of each fragment with a vertical or a horizontal stretch by 25%.
+- They made a distorted version of each fragment with a vertical or a horizontal stretch by 25%.

-That said, imagine how attention spans and the decision making abilities of airline pilots or surgeons, for example, can be affected by using computer or TV displays that fail to show the correct aspect ratios.
+With that said, imagine how attention spans and the decision making abilities of airline pilots or surgeons, for example, can be affected by using computer or TV displays that fail to show the correct aspect ratios.
 Enough said.

 Implications for Users and for Display Manufacturers

 Whether it’s 4:3 or 16:9 or anything else, most users don’t know left from right (nor can they do the math) when it comes to setting up their monitors or TV sets correctly.
 Shouldn’t we try to help them?
-It’s been over 20 years since the appearance of wide screens, and we are still confusing the hell out of our valued audiences by failing to give them the tools that would enable them to watch an average of 25 minutes of TV commercials per hour correctly between their silly-little six-minute movie clips!
+It’s been over 20 years since the appearance of wide screens, and we are still often confusing the hell out of our valued audiences by failing to give them the tools that would enable them to watch an average of 25 minutes of TV commercials per hour correctly between their silly-little six-minute movie clips!

 The solution